Find the answers to your questions about accessing and paying your student bill, obtaining a health insurance waiver, and more.

 I do not want to purchase the tuition refund insurance.
 How do I waive the insurance and what is the waiver deadline?
 Students who wish to decline the tuition-refund insurance coverage must complete an online waiver.
 Detailed information may be obtained by calling 617-774-1555 or online through AWG Dewar, Inc. This waiver must be submitted no later than the due date specified on our Additional Fees page.

 Am I required to have a minimum meal plan?
 First year students are automatically enrolled in a 21-meal plan for the fall semester.
 Spring semester, first year students are enrolled in a 16-meal plan or may opt back into the 21-meal plan.
-Beginning with the Class of 2018, all students must enroll in a college meal plan each semester.
+All students must enroll in a college meal plan each semester.
 The minimum college meal plan is the 75 Block Plan, but students may elect a higher meal plan.
 Students sign-up for a meal plan each semester.
-For more information about the Dining Services program, go to http://www.davidson.edu/student-life/dining-services.
+For more information about the program, visit Dining Services.

 What is the difference between authorized financial aid and memo credits?
 Authorized financial aid is aid disbursed by us.
 Memo credits are items that are expected to be received from another source, such as Pell Grant, Loans and ECSI payment, and are credited to your account when actually received by us.
 Both items reflect a reduction of the total amount due.